SpiriitLabs/form-filter-bundle/docs/guide/configuration.md

 * Query builder method:

-**For Doctrine ORM and DBAL only.**
-This option will define which method to use on the (doctrine) query builder to add the **entire** condition computed from the form type (this option is not about the operator between each filter condition).
+This option will define which method to use on the (Doctrine) query builder to add the **entire** condition computed from the form type (this option is not about the operator between each filter condition).
-By default this option is set to `and`, so the bundle will call the `andWhere()` method to set the entire condition on the doctrine query builder.
+By default this option is set to `and`, so the bundle will call the `andWhere()` method to set the entire condition on the Doctrine query builder.
 If you set it to `null` or `or`, the bundle will use the `where()` or `orWhere()` method to set the entire condition.
-And so if the value is `null` it will override the existing where clause (in case of you initialized one on the query builder).
+And so if the value is `null` it will override the existing where clause (in case you initialized one on the query builder).

 ```yaml
 # config/packages/spiriit_form_filter.yaml